 The government has introduced a variety of measures to support the electrification of energy demand (see Chapter 3).
 There is a subsidy to convert oil heating to other heating systems, with a focus on heat pumps.
 Several energy efficiency programmes for buildings include grants or financing for electrification.
 The government is also supporting the use of large-scale heat pumps for district heating networks.
 In the transport sector, there are subsidies and tax reductions for EVs, financial support for deploying EV charging and a goal for complete electrification of rail demand.
 For industry, a subsidy is available to support projects that reduce GHG emissions, including through electrification.
-Finland's hydrogen strategy also includes goals to greatly expand the production of low-carbon hydrogen (including through electrolysis) and electro-fuels to support emissions reductions in hard-to-abate sectors like heavy road transport, marine shipping, aviation and industrial processes (see Chapter 1).
+Finland's hydrogen (including through electrolysis) and electro-fuels to support emissions reductions in hard-to-abate sectors like heavy road transport, marine shipping, aviation and industrial processes (see Chapter 1).

 Several changes were made to energy taxation to encourage electrification.
-The energy tax rate for electricity used by industry and other energy-intensive activities was reduced to the lowest rate allowed under EU tax rules (0.5 EUR/MWh)4, while taxation of fossil fuels was increased.
+The energy tax rate for electricity used by industry and other energy-intensive activities was reduced to the lowest rate allowed under EU tax rules (0.5 EUR/MWh), while taxation of fossil fuels was increased.
 The energy tax rate of electricity used by heat pumps and electric boilers supporting district heating networks or meeting certain efficiency standards and electricity used by pumps in geothermal heating plants was also reduced to 0.5 EUR/MWh.
 In addition, an energy tax refund for energy-intensive industry will be phased out by 2025.